armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.deployment/tasks.before/deleteManifest.md

 </details>

 ## Example Policy
-This example policy will prevent deleteManifest tasks from running unless they provide a grace period of 30 seconds or more.
+This example policy prevents deleteManifest tasks from running unless they provide a grace period of 30 seconds or more.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.deployment.tasks.before.deleteManifest